-1. Skeet Range.
+Skeet Range.
 Skeet shooting at the current skeet range is located adjacent to the BCA and fires over a known fall, summer, and assumed spring foraging location of Indiana bats.
-From April 15 - October 15, the skeet range's hours of operation will be no earlier
+From April 15 - October 15, the skeet range's hours of operation will be no earlier than 30 minutes after sunrise and no later than one hour before sunset.
+This measure will prevent the accidental shooting of an Indiana bat during the non-hibernation seasons.

-Please see Appendix A for the detailed effects analysis that was performed for the 2009-2011, 2012-2014, and 2015-2017 BAs.
+Please see Appendix A-D for the detailed effects analysis that was performed for the 2009-2011, 2012-2014, 2015-2017, 2018-2020 BAs.
 Fort Drum does not anticipate any change in activities that would require any change to the analysis.
 After reviewing the project description and effects analysis for this section in the previous BAs, we believe that it is suitable in scope to include any potential impacts to Indiana and northern long-eared bats.
 Additionally, we feel that the conservation measures should be suitable for both species.
 Therefore, we affirm that the effects analysis is appropriate from the previous BAs, and the conservation measures are suitable to address both Indiana and northern long-eared bat.